Skip to content

 Match the content type

-The upload_url is generated for the content_type you pass in Step 1 (or application/pdf by default).
+The upload_url is generated for the content_type from Step 1 (application/pdf by default).
 Use the same Content-Type header when uploading in Step 2, otherwise the storage service may reject the upload.
-Because the default is application/pdf, any non-PDF file (PNG, JPEG, …) must pass an explicit content_type in Step 1 and send that same MIME type on the Step 2 upload.
+The default is correct for PDF uploads; for a ZIP archive, pass content_type: "application/zip" in Step 1 and send Content-Type: application/zip in Step 2.

 Step 2: Upload File to Presigned URL